ramyabdulwahed/VCard-Parser/README.md

 | anniversary    | DATETIME     | Parsed from ANNIVERSARY property            |
 | file_id        | INT (FK)     | Reference to the `FILE` table (ON DELETE CASCADE) |

+## 🚀 How to Run

+cd bin/
+python3 A3Main.py
+Note: Shared library already provided, thus just run the commands above!

 ## Note

 Source code is intentionally excluded to preserve academic integrity, as this project is part of a university course.